-Budgeted cost: £ 72,206
+Budgeted cost: £ 32,000

-Activity Evidence that supports this approach Challenge number(s) addressed Academic mentors- NTP Evidence from the EEF shows that small group tuition is effective, the smaller the group the better.
+Activity Evidence that supports this approach Challenge number(s) addressed National Tutoring Programme Tuition partners Evidence from the EEF shows that small group tuition is effective, the smaller the group the better.
 Some studies suggest that greater feedback from the teacher, more sustained the engagement in smaller groups, or work which is more closely matched to learners' needs explains this impact.
-Academic mentors from the National Tutoring Programme have been sought to work with PP students, 1:3, on core subjects including Maths, English and Science.
-Small group tuition EEF (educationendowmentfoundation.org.uk) 2,3 Breakfast/ afterschool club According to the DfE breakfast clubs guidance, evidence shows that providing a healthy school breakfast at the start of the school day can contribute to improved readiness to learn, increased concentration, and improved wellbeing and behaviour.
+Tuition partners from the National Tutoring Programme have been sought to work with PP students , 1:3, on core subjects including Maths and English.
+2,3 Online tuition £15,000 Online revision programmes- GCSE Pod and, Pixl.
+Focus on Year 10 and 11 students in English, Maths and Science.
+Small group tuition EEF (educationendowmentfoundation.org.uk) Breakfast/ afterschool club According to the DfE breakfast clubs guidance, evidence shows that providing a healthy school breakfast at the start of the school day can contribute to improved readiness to learn, increased concentration, and improved wellbeing and behaviour.
 Providing disadvantaged students with a breakfast each day will contribute to academic outcomes, reduce days absent from school and significantly add to student wellbeing.
-Breakfast clubs programme 2021-2023 - GOV.UK (www.gov.uk) Why we are needed Magic Breakfast Adding to this provision by encouraging students to stay in afterschool clubs, will also reduce incidents of social issues outside of school and will provide disadvantaged students with a safe space outside of the school day.
-4,5
+Breakfast clubs programme 2021-2023 - GOV.UK (www.gov.uk) Why we are needed Magic Breakfast 4,5 £5,000 National School Breakfast Programme - Family Action (family-action.org.uk) Adding to this provision by encouraging students to stay in afterschool clubs, will also reduce incidents of social issues outside of school and will provide disadvantaged students with a safe space outside of the school day.
 Behaviour strategies The average impact of behaviour interventions is four additional months' progress over the course of a year.
 EEF evidence suggests that behaviour interventions can produce moderate improvements in academic performance along with a decrease in problematic behaviours.
 Approaches such as improving teachers' behaviour management and pupils' cognitive and social skills are both effective.
 Additional CPD will be provided by the academy to ensure all staff are confident and effective at managing behaviour in the classroom.
-Behaviour interventions EEF (educationendowmentfoundation.org.uk) 4 Reading interventions The academy has this year, implemented a 3 year literacy strategy to include vocabulary, reading, oracy and writing.
+Behaviour interventions EEF (educationendowmentfoundation.org.uk) 4 Reading interventions (inc. Sparx reader) The academy has this year, implemented a 3 year literacy strategy to include vocabulary, reading, oracy and writing.
 Research from the EEF suggests that reading comprehensions strategies that involve the teaching of explicit approaches and techniques a pupil can use to improve their comprehension of written text can add up to 6 months to a student's progress.
 We also know that, on average, disadvantaged children are less likely to own a book of their own and read at home with family members, and for these reasons may not acquire the necessary skills for reading and understanding challenging texts.
-Low levels of literacy on entry to the academy are evident trough SAT/ CAT tests.
-Improving literacy in secondary schools.pdf (publishing.service.gov.uk) The average impact of reading comprehension strategies is an additional six months' progress over the course of a year.
-Improving Literacy in Secondary Schools: 7 recommendation in EEF (educationendowmentfoundation.org.uk) 2,3
+Low levels 2,3 £10,000 of literacy on entry to the academy are evident trough SAT/ CAT tests.
+Improving_literacy_in_secondary_schools.pdf (publishing.service.gov.uk) The average impact of reading comprehension strategies is an additional six months' progress over the course of a year.
+Improving Literacy in Secondary Schools: 7 recommendation in EEF (educationendowmentfoundation.org.uk)